pangeo-data/pangeo-eosc/EGI.md

 * You need to be a member of the `vo.pangeo.eu` VO.
 Please see steps [above](#how-to-get-access).
-* We will be using the DaskHub and Pangeo interchangeably along this document.
+* We will be using the Dask and Pangeo interchangeably along this document.
 See the history [here](https://blog.dask.org/2020/08/31/helm_daskhub).

 Here is an overview of the steps that we will follow: